Frequently Asked Questions

 Will I have to relocate to Philadelphia?

-For most programs (other than the Forensic Science, Histotechnology, and Pathologists’ Assistant programs), you will not have to relocate to Philadelphia for the fall.
+For most programs (other than the Histotechnology and Pathologists’ Assistant programs), you will not have to relocate to Philadelphia for the fall.
 However, you are welcome to do so since the campus will be open with some limitations.
 The University will most likely close between Thanksgiving and the beginning of the spring semester, with the remainder of the fall semester delivered entirely remotely.
-If you are in the Forensic Science, Histotechnology, and Pathologists’ Assistant Program, some of your courses will be meet periodically on campus, while other courses will be taught remotely.
+If you are in the Histotechnology or Pathologists’ Assistant Program, some of your courses will be meet periodically on campus, while other courses will be taught remotely.
 You will need to relocate to Philadelphia prior to the beginning of the fall semester.

 What type of device will I need for remote instruction, and are there special software requirements?